Learning to Fly a Syma X8G Quadcopter Drone

 I was so keen to go out and fly that my first flight involved going onto a small park, flying to the far end, panicking when I realised I wasn't sure how to get it back again and then landing in a tree followed by spending about half an hour retrieving it.
 Don't do this!
 Take the time to calibrate it and get used to the controls first.

-For your very first flight I'd suggest leaving the camera behind as there's enough to concentrate on with just the basic controls.
+For your very first flight, I'd suggest leaving the camera behind as there's enough to concentrate on with just the basic controls.
 Turn the transmitter power on, followed by the drone power.
 The drone LED's will be flashing at this point.
-Push the throttle (left hand stick) right up to the top (transmitter beeps), then pull it right down to the bottom (transmitter beeps again).
-The drone lights will now be on solidly and it's ready to fly.
-Before you start flying however, make sure that the drone is on a flat surface and push both the right and left hand sticks to the bottom right and hold for a couple of seconds, the lights will flash rapidly for a second before going back to solid.
-This calibrates the X8G and it remembers this as being flat, when it's hovering it will try and stay in this position.
+Push the throttle (left-hand stick) right up to the top (transmitter beeps), then pull it right down to the bottom (transmitter beeps again).
+The drone lights will now be on solidly, and it's ready to fly.
+Before you start flying, however, make sure that the drone is on a flat surface and push both the right and left-hand sticks to the bottom right and hold for a couple of seconds, the lights will flash rapidly for a second before going back to solid.
+This calibrates the X8G, and it remembers this as being flat, and when it's hovering it will try and stay in this position.
 You'll probably still need to tweak the trim however...